atomist-skills/indexer-action/README.md

 # Atomist Image Indexer

-This action prints indexes a locally build Docker image
+This action indexes a locally built Docker image and uploads the SBOM to Atomist.

 ## Inputs